'If you must play, decide on three things at the start: the rules of the game, the stakes and when it’s time to quit.’

 In my organization and experience, the best way to have a successful proof of concept is to collect and use data to show we met our goal (or are at least trending in the right direction).

-Can you give an example of changing approach based on unexpected results of a POC?
+Can you give an example of a changing approach based on unexpected results of a POC?

 Last year, we piloted a software that we thought would solve a need for our team — to make our e-learning design process more streamlined and enable others at HubSpot to more easily create learning content.
 An unexpected result of the pilot was that the software wasn’t as intuitive for users who didn’t have a learning background.
 We ended up using another authoring platform that was more user-friendly after we ended our partnership with the vendor.